desmigor/Fundamentals-of-Inform/README.md

-# Fundamentals-of-Inform-Security
+# Fundamentals of Information Security
-Fundamentals of Info Security
+S22 Course given at Innopolis University